rubocop/ruby-style-guide/ruby.md

         $ git config --global core.autocrlf true

-* Use spaces around operators, after commas, colons and semicolons, around `{` and before `}`.
+* Use spaces around operators and after commas, colons and semicolons.
   Whitespace might be (mostly) irrelevant to the Ruby interpreter, but its proper use is the key to writing easily readable code.

     ```Ruby
     sum = 1 + 2
     a, b = 1, 2
     1 > 2 ? true : false; puts 'Hi'
-    [1, 2, 3].each { |e| puts e }
+    [1, 2, 3].each {|e| puts e}
     ```

     The only exception is when using the exponent operator: